 Life in your fifties can be a very transformational period.
 While most talk of change describes young adults evolving into home ownership and parenthood, there are several life-altering events that happen as you get older that affect your financial planning and protection.
-With that in mind, you may be wondering how much life insurance costs for a 50-year old.
+With that in mind, you may be wondering how much life insurance costs for a 50-year old and over, and which is the best type of life insurance for those at the age of 50 and above.

 With prospects such as retirement, paying down the last of your mortgage, children entering university and starting lives their own, your financial needs can be so different from when you initially set up the tools and policies you use to ensure your loved ones are taken care of should something ever happen to you.